ricardordzalt/tailwind-for-react-native/README.md

 #### colors

-Pass a colors object to the provider to be able to access them through styles that accept a color, such as backgroundColor(bg) or color(color).
+Pass a colors object with light or dark fields with its colors to the provider to be able to access them through styles that accept a color, such as backgroundColor(bg) or color(color).

 #### styles